-After the alarm sounds you can either disarm the alarm or engage the starter-kill option.
-Because false alarms are common, especially in neighborhoods with lots of children or in crowded parking lots, the large range of the remote can come in handy when disarming Pyle car alarms.
-However, if it is not a false alarm, and someone is attempting to steal your vehicle, the starter-kill feature will immediately stop the engine from running.
+After the alarm sounds, you can either disarm and reset the alarm or engage the starter-kill option, making it so the thief can't hotwire the car.
+Because false alarms are common, especially in neighborhoods with lots of children or in crowded parking lots, the extensive range of the remote comes in handy when disarming Pyle car alarms.
+However, if it is not a false alarm and someone is attempting to steal your vehicle, the starter-kill feature immediately stops the engine from running.

-The remote start capability is an optional add-on with this auto security system.
-The remote can start your car and you can avoid getting into a freezing cold vehicle in the winter or a sweltering hot car in the summer.
-The engine will run for a few minutes or until you insert your key.
-If someone attempts to put the car into gear without a key in the ignition, the vehicle will immediately turn off.
+You have the option to add a remote start feature with this auto security system.
+The remote can start your car, and you can avoid getting into a freezing cold vehicle in the winter or a sweltering hot car in the summer.
+The engine runs for a few minutes or until you insert your key.
+If someone attempts to put the car into gear without a key in the ignition, the vehicle immediately turns off.

 The PWD701 comes with two remotes.
 Each remote has four basic buttons controlling keyless entry and trunk-release features.
 However, both are optional.
 They don't come with system at this price.
 This means if you don't opt for the keyless entry and trunk release, those buttons are useless and the remote is only useful for arming and disarming the alarm.
 The remote is also one-way – the alarm doesn't transmit any signals to remote to alert you to anything.
 So, this means you have to investigate every car alarm siren to make sure it isn't your car annoying the neighborhood.